 While UX and UI are closely related and share the same goal of improving users’ interaction with the website, they work slightly differently.
 UX is about planning interface interactions and the steps needed to achieve a goal, while UI focuses on designing the visual appearance of these steps.

 In general, the differences between UI and UX can be summarized as follows:

 - UI makes the website interface beautiful, while UX makes it useful

-- UI adds emotion through visuals, while UX helps users achieve their goals
+- UI elicits emotion through visuals, while UX helps users achieve their goals

 - UI deals with interface design only, while UX covers websites, brands, products, and services in general